zacharyz/octopress/source/about/index.markdown

 lessons I have learned, the projects I am developing, and post pictures.
 Lots of pictures.

-I use photography as an excuse to go on hikes or traveling to crazy locations for the purpose of capturing unique perspectives that hopefully others can appreciate.
+I use photography as an excuse to go on hikes or travel to crazy locations for the purpose of capturing unique perspectives that hopefully others can appreciate.
+Photography forces you to actively look at and appreciate your surroundings - something most people don't do enough.

-When not working, taking pictures or hiking you will probably find me playing tennis or running.
+I also am quite into playing tennis and improving my over all health and fitness.
+I dedicate a lot of time towards working out, running and trying to eat cleanly.

 ### About this site

-This site is done with Jekyll and hosted on Heroku.
+This site is done with [Jekyll](http://jekyllrb.com/) and hosted on [Heroku](http://www.heroku.com/).

-The design is responsive - meaning it will look decent on any sort of device I display it on.
+The design is [responsive](http://www.alistapart.com/articles/responsive-web-design/) - meaning it will look decent on any sort of device I display it on, whether that be my iphone or my desktop.
 It also puts an emphasis on my pictures more than anything else - which is important to me.

 Want to hire me for a project or just get in touch?
 Use one of the below